Felix-Pi/-hueStudieBreakTimer/readme.md

 `hueStudyBreakTimer.sh` contains path to `hueStudyBreakTimer.py`

-Creation of api_key is not part of this script (More information: https://developers.meethue.com/develop/get-started-2/)
+Creation of api_key is not part of this script (More information: [Hue API](https://developers.meethue.com/develop/get-started-2/))

 ### hueStudyBreakTimer.sh
 Change path